Why should I choose Beyond Band of Brothers Tours?

 Is it safe to travel on your tours?

 Absolutely.
-The locals in many of the places we visit are extremely grateful to Americans, who they see as liberators from WWI and WWII and have not forgotten what they did for their country.
+The locals in many of the places we visit are often extremely grateful to Americans, who they see as liberators from WWI and WWII and have not forgotten what they did for their country.
 Our tour managers have lots of experience navigating the routes we follow and know the areas well.

 Can I talk to previous passengers who have taken your tours in the past?